No, a Christian cannot lose their salvation.

 For a Christian to lose their salvation, God would have to erase the mark on a Christian, withdraw His Spirit, cancel the deposit, break His promise, lie, revoke the guarantee, remove the gift, and keep His inheritance.

-My wife and I were actually asked to leave a church we were members of, because the pastors were upset that we were telling church members that they were eternally secure.
-That was a very painful time for us.
-We were not trying to divide the church members and the staff, but were trying to help assure church members that Christ would never leave them, no matter what.
-Isn’t that what the Bible teaches us and what God wants us to know?
+My wife and I were asked to leave a church we were members of because we were telling fellow church members that they were eternally secure.
+It was a deeply painful experience for us.
+Our intention wasn’t to create division among the church members and staff; rather, we aimed to reassure them that Christ would never abandon them, regardless of circumstances.
+Isn’t that what the Bible teaches us, and isn’t that what God wants us to understand and believe?

-One of the main reasons that so many teach that you can lose your salvation, is because they do not have a full understanding of what salvation is.
-I have asked many people what their understanding of salvation is?
-Most of the time the response I heard most was "Jesus died for my sins".
-While this is an absolute truth, it is only half of the gospel.
+Many people teach that you can lose your salvation because they lack a full understanding of what salvation truly entails.
+When I ask individuals about their understanding of salvation, the most common response I receive is “Jesus died for my sins.”
+While this statement is undeniably true, it only represents half of the gospel.